Tech-Byte-Tips/Reference-Guides/K3S-In-Netbooted-Raspberry-Pis.md

 ## 06 - Switch its type from ClusterIP to LoadBalancer:

-*To edit, press the 'i', then make the changes.
-Once done with the changes, press 'Esc', then press ':' and then type 'wq', then press 'Enter'*

 ```
 kubectl -n kubernetes-dashboard edit svc kubernetes-dashboard
 ```

+*Press 'i' to start editing with vim, then make start making the changes.*
+*Once done with the changes, press 'Esc', then ':', then type 'wq', then press 'Enter'*

 The end should look like this: (We need to specify the IP to listen on our Pi)